Damian McGinty

 Damian Joseph McGinty (born 9 September 1992) is an Irish singer and actor.
 McGinty has been performing for over a decade, and was a member of the group Celtic Thunder for thirteen years, starting when he was fourteen.
 On 21 August 2011, McGinty won the Oxygen reality show The Glee Project, earning him a seven-episode guest-starring role on the hit Fox television show Glee which was later extended to 18 episodes.

 Early life

 McGinty was born into a Catholic family in Derry, Northern Ireland.

 Career

 Celtic Thunder

 McGinty joined the newly formed Celtic Thunder in 2008 as a boy soprano at 14, and as he aged, developed a rich baritone, while still singing tenor and able to hit the high notes.
 During the four years he was a member, the group did four tours of the US and Canada, six PBS TV specials, performed at the White House and sold over a million recordings, with McGinty on nine of the concert CDs and DVDs.
 For three of his four years, Celtic Thunder was named Top World Album by Billboard magazine.
-In 2015, McGinty returned as the Special Guest in the "Very Best of Celtic Thunder Tour" and took George Donaldson's place as a full member of the group in the newest concert, "Legacy".
+McGinty returned as a special guest for the "Very Best of Celtic Thunder Tour" in 2015, and again for the "Legacy" touring cycle in 2016 following the departures of Colm Keegan and Emmett O’Hanlon.
+By 2017, he was again listed as part of the group's official line-up.